I’m all-in on a good Montessori Easter basket, but I must admit: I usually don’t plan well for it.

 I love the wooden handles on these, and the pastel colors are perfect for an Easter basket.

 Babies and toddlers love these little egg shakers.

 The wooden eggs are great for making music, and the vibrant colors are especially mesmerizing for babies.

 7. Easter Cookie Cutters

-It’s also a compact toy, so it won’t overtake your entire Easter basket.
+It’s also a compact toy so that it won’t overtake your entire Easter basket.

-Sensory bins are a ton of fun for toddlers!
+Sensory bins are a ton of fun for toddlers, and it promotes fine motor skills and hand-eye coordination!
 Consider getting a few Easter-themed items and creating an Easter sensory bin for Sunday morning.

 Dye some rice with pastel-colored food coloring and dump it in a plastic tub.

 Add some plastic eggs for scooping and pouring and some Easter-themed items to uncover, and your kids will be entertained for at least half an hour.